bilalkolli/bilalkolli/README.md

  ### Hi there 👋

-I create web application with Vue,Nuxt and tailwindCSS as a design system.
+I create web application with Vue,Nuxt and tailwindCSS.

 ### My personal projects